Axway/amplify-central/content/en/docs/manage_product_foundry/foundry_product_management.md

     * Description - A short description of the asset
     * Image - An icon or image to be associated with the product

+5. Add the following Release Management information and then click **Next**:

+    * Auto-Release - Enable / Disable the auto-release of new Product versions.
+If auto-release is **enabled**, a new product will be automatically released with each change to any one of the linked resources (i.e., Assets).
+For example, auto-release enabled will trigger an automatic product release every time a new grouped asset version is discovered or created.
+This enables a more automated and hands-off experience.
+If you want more control of the product release process, set auto-release to **disabled**.
+    * Auto-Release Type - The default is set to Patch release versions and you can select another type of product release versioning (i.e., major or minor).

-5. Select the Asset(s) that will be part of this product.
+6. Select the Asset(s) that will be part of this product.
 Selected assets will be added to the Linked Assets section.
 You can choose to link the product to the latest release of the asset or select the release you want.
 Click **Next**.
-6. Select a Usage Plan.
+7. Select a Usage Plan.
 One free plan will be automatically added to the product.
 Click **Next**.
-7. Add the quota to the plan.
+8. Add the quota to the plan.
 By default, one quota is added.
 You can assign multiple resource to the quota, but each resource can be part of only one quota.
 To add a quota, click **+ Add Quota** and select the resources and the limit for the quota.
 Click **Next**.
-8. Add documentation elements (sections and articles).
+9. Add documentation elements (sections and articles).
 By default, an empty document is created.

     * Update the document name and description.
     * Click the folder icon to add a new section at the end of the document.